 Duncan and Cindy Douglass Campbell, ’76, created an endowment that provides for the annual Campbell Lecture Series on childhood relationships, risk and resilience.
 It is led by the Hallie E. Ford Center for Healthy Children and Families.

 Each year, an alumnus is asked to provide this lecture during Public Health week in April.
-Contact Ellen Smit for questions regarding this lecture.
+Contact Laurel Kincl for questions regarding this lecture.

 The Family Impact Seminar Series brings top researchers to legislators and agency leadership to provide the best scientific evidence on policies that affect the well-being of children and families.
 It is designed to facilitate learning among policymakers and experts in a nonpartisan, solution-oriented way and to promote awareness of the impact of policies on families.